m-rayan10/RAYBOT-JS/README.md

 # RAYBOT-JS

-Here are some questions you can ask to this chatbot, remember you only ask these questions if you wanna add some more questions feel free to contribute.
+Here are some questions you can ask to this chatbot, remember you can only ask these questions if you wanna add some more questions feel free to contribute.
 THANK YOU

             assalamualaikum